umasivakumar232/Credit_Risk_Analysis/README.md

 ## Analysis

 Credit risk is an inherently unbalanced classification problem, as **good loans** easily outnumber **risky loans**.
 Therefore, we need to employ different techniques to train and evaluate models with unbalanced classes.
-A Look at our data revels that we have information of 68470 low risk clients and only 347 high risk clients
+A Look at our data revels that we have information of 68470 low risk instances and only 347 high risk instances

-So here we oversampled the data using the **RandomOverSampler** and **SMOTE algorithms**, and undersampled the data using the **ClusterCentroids algorithm**.
-Then, we used a combinatorial approach of over- and undersampling using the **SMOTEENN algorithm**.
-Next, we compared the two new machine learning models that reduce bias, **BalancedRandomForestClassifier** and **EasyEnsembleClassifier**, to predict credit risk
+We will use and compare  various techniques such as resampling  and ensemble classifiers to see which one technique will help us predict the High risk instances better.

+Resampling techniques include -

+* Oversampling the data using the **RandomOverSampler** and **SMOTE algorithms**
+* Undersampling the data using the **ClusterCentroids** algorithm.
+* Combinatorial approach of over-and undersampling using the **SMOTEENN algorithm**.

+Ensemble Classifiers

+* BalancedRandomForestClassifier
+* EasyEnsembleClassifier

 ### Using Resampling Techniques to Predict Credit Risk

 Evaluate three machine learning models by using resampling to determine which is better at predicting credit risk

 #### Oversampling - RandomOverSampler